paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-014-federal-credit-unions.md

   (A) has failed to establish and maintain the procedures described in paragraph (1); or

-  (B) has failed to correct any problem with the procedures maintained by such credit union which was previously reported to the credit union by the Board, the Board shall issue an order in the manner prescribed in subsection (e) or (f) of this section requiring such credit union to cease and desist from its violation of this subsection or regulations prescribed under this subsection.
+  (B) has failed to correct any problem with the procedures maintained by such credit union which was previously reported to the credit union by the Board, the Board shall issue an order in the manner prescribed in subsection (e) or (f) requiring such credit union to cease and desist from its violation of this subsection or regulations prescribed under this subsection.

 **(r) “Institution-affiliated party” defined** For purposes of this chapter, the term “institution-affiliated party” means—